Betty Paoli

-Biography

 Early life

 Barbara "Babette" Glück was born on 30 December 1814, in Vienna, Austria, to Theresia Glück, née Grünnagel, who had married seven months before to a high-ranking military doctor named Glück.
 Barbara was an unplanned pregnancy and her natural father was a prominent Hungarian nobleman.
 Theresia was soon widowed and left with a modest inheritance, which she frittered away.
 Mother and daughter frequently moved because of Theresia's erratic tendencies.
 Babette was largely self-educated, later describing her formation as à la diable ["haphazard; mixed up"], and became an avid reader.
 On her own for the first time after her mother had left her in Hungary with the family of a grammarian named Schmidt, she became proficient in English, French, and Italian.
 It was there she decided to earn her own living.

 Babette worked as a seamstress to provide for herself and her mother until she accepted a position as governess across the border in Russian Poland.
 Sometime between 1830 and 1833, she left Vienna with her mother.
 In Poland Theresia became extremely homesick, begging Babette to leave her position, but she was unable to secure a release.
 Therefore, they absconded travelling back over the border to Austrian Galicia with a band of smugglers.
 Theresia fell ill from the journey and died in a Galician village.